Patient Safety - SEIPS

 SEIPS research applies the work system model of Smith and Carayon (1989, 2000) to patient safety.
 This model recognizes the interdependent nature of the five major aspects of a work system – an individual performing various tasks using tools and technology in a given environment within an established organization.
 The uniqueness of the SEIPS research group is the integration of human factors and systems engineering with healthcare disciplines.
 SEIPS provides an existing interdisciplinary research network comprised of experts in, as well as current and previous research on, patient safety in various healthcare settings (e.g., outpatient surgery, pediatric hospital, home health care, intensive care, ambulatory care) and system (re)design associated with technology implementation (e.g., medication administration technology, electronic health record, CPOE).

 SEIPS draws on its own members’ expertise, scientific literature, and research findings to develop educational programs on patient safety issues.
 The educational programs are aimed internally for use in developing a coherent research team and externally for medical consumers, medical providers, and the research community.
 Ties to local medical delivery systems have been formalized.
 A core planning team, research affiliates, community affiliates, and student affiliates are elements of the SEIPS structure.
-Oversight and direction is provided to SEIPS by the core planning team comprised of representatives from the UW School of Medicine and Population Health (SMPH) – Maureen Smith, MD, PhD, MPH who functions as the liaison between SEIPS and ICTR-CAP (see below for the description), Tosha Wetterneck, MD, MS, Caprice Greenberg, MD, MPH, Amye Tevaarwerk, MD, Sharon Weber, MD and Carla Pugh, MD, PhD; School of Pharmacy – Michelle Chui, PharmD, PhD; College of Engineering – Pascale Carayon, PhD, Douglas Wiegmann, PhD, Carla Alvarado, PhD, CIC, Ann Schoofs Hundt, PhD, Enid Montague, PhD, Mary Sesto, PhD, John Lee, PhD, and Vicki Bier, PhD who, as chair of the department, functions as the liaison between SEIPS and Industrial and Systems Engineering faculty.
+Oversight and direction is provided to SEIPS by the core planning team comprised of representatives from the UW School of Medicine and Population Health (SMPH) – Maureen Smith, MD, PhD, MPH who functions as the liaison between SEIPS and ICTR-CAP (see below for the description), Tosha Wetterneck, MD, MS, Caprice Greenberg, MD, MPH, Amye Tevaarwerk, MD, Sharon Weber, MD and Carla Pugh, MD, PhD; School of Nursing - Linsey Steege, PhD and Barbara King, PhD, RN; School of Pharmacy – Michelle Chui, PharmD, PhD; College of Engineering – Pascale Carayon, PhD, Douglas Wiegmann, PhD, Carla Alvarado, PhD, CIC, Ann Schoofs Hundt, PhD, Enid Montague, PhD, Mary Sesto, PhD, John Lee, PhD, Jingshan Li, PhD, and Vicki Bier, PhD who, as chair of the department, functions as the liaison between SEIPS and Industrial and Systems Engineering faculty.

 Each year, SEIPS hosts several speakers discussing issues relevant to health care and patient safety.
 These seminars are recorded and located on the Innovations in Medical Education website at: http://videos.med.wisc.edu/event.php?eventid=39.